 Brooks plead guilty to theft by unlawful taking of the 1st degree and forgery of a felony 2 on Jan.
 22. The tax claim office and one of the taxpayers submitted victim impact statements.
 Restitution was filed Wednesday afternoon and Brooks paid the $11,787.35 “in full” at that time.

-Page 5 of 6 - “I thought a lot about what I might say, but I forgot everything,” said a tearful Brooks when she addressed the court Thursday.
+“I thought a lot about what I might say, but I forgot everything,” said a tearful Brooks when she addressed the court Thursday.
 “But I was going to say I'm sorry for taking the money and betraying people and causing a lot of heartache.
 I know I can't replace any of it because of my actions.”

 Members of the Wayne County Tax Claim Bureau as well as some of the victims were present.
 Brooks asked permission to address them directly and it was granted.